 The State Level Vigilance and Monitoring Committee is headed by the Chief Minister, to review the implementation of the PoA Act.
+During the year 2017, one meeting of the Committee was held.

 The District Level Vigilance and Monitoring Committees are headed by the District Collectors.
-During the year 2016, 100 meetings were held in 27 districts.
+During the year 2017, 96 meetings were held in 27 districts.